olive-robotics/olvx_playground_camera/README.md

 # Apps

-# 1- Object recognition App
+# 1- Object Recognition App
 An example that performs object detection with a ROS2 image topic and draws a square around each object.

 ### Object List